data-apis/scipy-2023-presentation/paper.rst

 current repository artifacts, including associated tooling, can be found in the bibliography.

 ..
+TODO: consider moving this figure to a "Results" section closer to the end

+..
 Automatic figure references won't work because they require Sphinx.
 .. _Figure 1:
 .. figure:: scikit_learn_timings.pdf